 For businesses in niche markets, it’s vital to know what your competitors are up to.
 A proper competitor analysis can help you find your USP (Unique Selling Point) if you are still unaware of it.

-Apart from that you’ll also get an idea of your competitors’ weaknesses and utilize them by being better on those aspects.
+Apart from that you’ll also get an idea of your competitor’s weaknesses and utilize them by being better in those aspects.
 You can also find the products or markets that are still untouched.

 Be Open to New Opportunities

 Just because you’re in a niche market doesn’t mean you can’t think about expansion or ways to improve what you’re offering.
 It’s crucial that you do what you do well, but don’t discount the possibilities of opening up your product line or serving new target markets.

 You might think that nobody knows your business better than you, but you’re wrong – your customers do.
 Even the best-laid niche marketing plan is doomed to fail unless you’re committed to genuinely listening to your customers.
 Don’t worry about having to ask them what they think – they’ll tell you.